Récolte

 Practical exchanges: Feedback and discussions between participants and trainer to enhance diagnosis.

-Agricultural technicians and advisors, Employees of agricultural cooperatives and sales outlets (agronomy and technical sales departments), Agricultural insurance experts or inspectors, Soybean industry managers, Teachers and trainers, Farmers looking to improve their skills or carry out self-diagnosis on their plots of land Quiz, Q&A, self-assessment at start and end of training, individual satisfaction survey, self-positioning.
+Agricultural technicians and advisors, Employees of agricultural cooperatives and sales outlets (agronomy and technical sales departments), Agricultural insurance experts or inspectors, Soybean industry managers, Teachers and trainers, Farmers seeking to improve their skills or carry out self-diagnosis on their plots of land.
+Quiz, Q&A, self-assessment at start and end of training, individual satisfaction survey, self-positioning.

 If you have any requests for adaptations to help you succeed in your course, please contact the disability referent: